iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 1. Edit glossary term
 2. Using glossary shortcode in post content
 3. Viewing glossary archive
+4. Example A to Z

 == Changelog ==

+= 1.2 =
+* NEW - A to Z shortcode (inspired by Brandon Sawyer)
+* NEW - Reference meta (title + link)
+* NEW - Author support
+* UPDATE - Tooltip size updated
+* FIX - Tooltip overflow css

 = 1.1.3 =
 * Made tooltip js conditionally load (only when shortcode used)